-1 Over the British Isles (BI) we also note striking differences in the shape of the annual cycle.
-2 Specifically, there is disagreement a) in the "timeliness" of the early spring maximum, which 3 is seen in April for observed ozone and the late spring-early summer for the MRE, and b) in 4 the annual ozone range, which is overestimated by about 7 ppb.
-The overestimation occurs 5 mainly during the summer/autumn season.
-We should note that, even though the MRE near 6 surface ozone at SC and BI does not capture the observed spring maximum peaking in April, 7 this spring ozone maximum is better seen in the lower free troposphere at 850 hPa and 700 8 hPa vertical levels of MRE (not shown here).

-9 In Mid-Europe (ME), the observational broad spring-summer maximum (April - July) is 10 captured by the MRE, with a month's time-lag (May to August) causing an underestimation 11 in MRE of 2-3 ppbv from January to April and an overestimation from May to November 12 (Fig 4).
-The highest overestimation (ranging from 5 ppbv to 9 ppbv) in MRE is seen during 13 the warm months from June to September.
-This behavior results to an overestimated annual 14 amplitude in MRE in comparison to observations.

-15 Over the Iberian Peninsula (IP) there is an agreement in the seasonal cycle of MRE near 16 surface ozone with observations, with a broad spring-summer maximum but MRE misses the April peak shown in observations.
-The amplitude of the MRE annual cycle is also 17 18 overestimated by roughly 4 ppbv in comparison to observations, mostly stemming from the 19 MRE summer O3 overestimation, with the MRE June-maximum reaching up to 50 ppby, 20 while the observed to 40 ppby.
-We should also take into consideration that the seasonal cycle 21 of MRE at 700 hPa shows a broad spring-summer maximum with a peak in April as in near 22 surface observations (discussed in Section 4.1).

-A similar pattern of differences between MRE and observations are found for France (FR), South Mid-Europe (SME) and Eastern Europe (EA) although over EA the differences are smaller.
+- 1 maximum is evident in the MRE surface ozone; on the contrary, a clear lower maximum (35) - 2 ppb) is found in late summer. - 3 Over the British Isles (BI) we also note striking differences in the shape of the annual cycle. - 4 Specifically, there is disagreement a) in the "timeliness" of the early spring maximum, which - 5 is seen in April for observed ozone and the late spring-early summer for the MRE, and b) in - 6 the annual ozone range, which is overestimated by about 7 ppb.
+The overestimation occurs - 7 mainly during the summer/autumn season.
+We should note that, even though the MRE near - 8 surface ozone at SC and BI does not capture the observed spring maximum peaking in April, - 9 this spring ozone maximum is better seen in the lower free troposphere at 850 hPa and 700 - 10 hPa vertical levels of MRE (not shown here). - 11 In Mid-Europe (ME), the observational broad spring-summer maximum (April July) is - captured by the MRE, with a month's time-lag (May to August) causing an underestimation - in MRE of 2-3 ppbv from January to April and an overestimation from May to November - 14 (Fig 4).
+The highest overestimation (ranging from 5 ppbv to 9 ppbv) in MRE is seen during - 15 the warm months from June to September.
+This behavior results in an overestimated annual - amplitude in MRE in comparison to observations. - 17 Over the Iberian Peninsula (IP) there is an agreement in the seasonal cycle of MRE near - surface ozone with observations, with a broad spring-summer maximum but MRE misses the - 19 April peak shown in observations.
+The amplitude of the MRE annual cycle is also - 20 overestimated by roughly 4 ppbv in comparison to observations, mostly stemming from the - 21 MRE summer O3 overestimation, with the MRE June-maximum reaching up to 50 ppbv, - 22 while the observed to 40 ppbv.
+We should also take into consideration that the seasonal cycle - of MRE at 700 hPa shows a broad spring-summer maximum with a peak in April as in near - surface observations (discussed in Section 4.1). - 25 A similar pattern of differences between MRE and observations are found for France (FR), - South Mid-Europe (SME) and Eastern Europe (EA) although over EA the differences are - 27 smaller. - Overall, the annual cycles of the observed data reflect the specific subregional characteristics, - 29 namely the broad spring-summer maximum at Mediterranean (MDc and MDm) and South - 30 Mid-Europe (SME), the broad spring-summer maximum peaking in April at Eastern Europe - 31 (EA), Mid-Europe (ME), France (FR) and Iberian Peninsula (IP) and the early spring - 32 maximum over northern latitudes at Scandinavia (SC) and British Isles (BI).
+MRE near